-2.2.3 The teachers' views.
-The results of the interviews were very consistent, with nearly all teachers showing great interest in the use of educational robots in their classrooms.
-Only one teacher from the independent school in Spain showed scepticism but agreed that interventions using educational robots may be beneficial for some students.
-Only two of the teachers, from the UK, were involved in studies using robots in the classroom in the past or had previous experience in using these kind of robots.
+teachers, from the UK, were involved in studies using robots in the classroom in the past or had previous experience in using this kind of robots.
 Most teachers were only aware of the existence of those robots with a stronger marketing presence, such as NAO and the LEGO Mindstorms, or others that they had previously seen in toys or technology retailers, with almost none of them used in previous research studies.